Gain deep insight into a wide range of topics related to graduate management education.

 Beyond Demographics: Connecting With the Core Motivations of Business School Candidates

 Beyond Demographics: Connecting With the Core Motivations of Business School Candidates presents a market segmentation analysis of the global graduate management education (GME) candidate population.
 This analysis is based on findings of a GMAC study designed to differentiate segments of GME candidates based on what motivates them to pursue GME and what motivates them to apply to a specific business school.
 Download the report.
 [November 2016]

 Other Recent Reports

 About the Series

-- Current business school students, alumni, and prospective students;
+- Students, alumni, and prospective students

-- High-stakes testing innovations and practices and impact of changes in test methodology, test design.
+- High-stakes testing: Innovations and practices and impact of changes in test methodology, test design.